markslott/a4d-primer/instructions.md

 ## Overview

-This project is a simple time clock application built using Salesforce Lightning Platform technologies.
+The goal of this project is to make Agentforce Vibes develop a simple time clock application.
 The application allows employees to clock in and out, with all times automatically recorded and calculated.
+This project only contains a very basic scaffolding to get started with.

 ## Prerequisites